naga-satish/interview-preparation/ETL-ELT.md

    - Better data governance
    - Simplified troubleshooting

-4. **How do you handle complex data transformations with business logic?**
+### 4. How do you handle complex data transformations with business logic?

    **Approaches for complex transformations:**